AdeptusCat/katzomat/README.md

 # KatzoApp - IoT pet feeding device
 Control your pets feeding schedule while you are away/sleeping/working... just take your mind off of it.<br/>
-This repository is for the mobile App.
-Check out the repository of the Katzomat, which is the hardware part of the project: [Katzomat](https://github.com/AdeptusCat/katzomat "Katzomat repository")
+There are three components to this System:
+1. A MQTT broker is the central communication hub, so it should run on a dedicated server.
+2. The feeding device 'Katzomat', that is controlled by a microcontroller, in this case a ESP-32-CAM, which is connected to the MQTT broker.
+3. The mobile software 'Katzo-app', that is used to setup the feeding schedule and check in on your cat's eating habbit by taking images.'

 ### How does the App work?
 The App connects to a MQTT broker that holds all the relevant information about the Katzomat. e.g. feeding schedule, status (online/offline), latest image of the feeding bowl, history of feeding.

 ### What User Data is saved, and where?
+Locally stored data on the app:             feeding schedule, last image, Katzomat settings, user credentials.<br/>
-Locally stored data:    feeding schedule, last image, Katzomat settings, user credentials.<br/>
+Locally stored data on the microcontroller: feeding schedule, last image, Katzomat settings, user credentials.<br/>
-Online stored data:     feeding schedule, last image, Katzomat settings.
+Online stored data on the MQTT broker:      feeding schedule, last image, Katzomat settings.

 ### Is my data save?
 The network transmission is ssl encrypted.
 Local data on the mobile device is encrypted using the pyAesCrypt library.<br/>
 Its certainly possible to setup your own MQTT broker, if you don't trust others with your data.
+A tutorial on that is in planning.

 ### Is this software cross-platform?
 Yes.
 It is written in python and kivy/kivyMD.
 Its possible to compile with buildozer for Android, iOS and also possible to compile for desktop usage.